GeoscienceAustralia/dea-knowledge-hub/docs/_templates/tech-alerts-v1.rst

 {% set other_years_component %}
 {% if is_current_year %}
-.. rubric:: Previous years
+.. rubric:: Other years
-   :name: previous-years
+   :name: other-years
    :class: h2

 `View tech alerts from previous years </tech-alerts/previous-years>`_